Choosing a content management system is one of the very first things to do when you set out to create a website. It’s also one of the most important.

 WP is SEO-friendly straight out of the box.
 WordPress also allows a bunch of tools that will help you optimize your SEO.
 We recommend JetPack Security Daily, which provides accelerated SEO tools for your content strategy.
 JetPack Security Daily’s Ad Program also gives you access to more site traffic data so you can really see what works and what doesn’t.

-Plus, since you get to choose exactly who hosts your site, you have more control over your site’s security than if it was left on Wix or Squarespace servers.
+Plus, since you get to choose exactly who hosts your site, you have more control over your site’s web application firewall than if it was left on Wix or Squarespace servers.
 If you opt for managed WordPress hosting, this also means that you get an extra set of experts on your side to keep your site safe.

 If all this still sounds a little overwhelming, just remember: choosing WordPress also means joining the WordPress community.
 WordPress users are all over the internet, ready to answer your questions (if somehow, you have one that no one’s already asked) and point you towards the right solutions.
 Choose Pressable as your host, and you’ll have 24/7 support on your side, ready to help with anything you need.

-Learn more about our 24/7 support team here.
+Learn more about our 24/7 WordPress hosting support team.